Sandown 500: Group 3A Touring Car era

 The Group 3A 5.0 Litre Touring Cars regulations were adopted for the 500 in 1993 and Glenn Seton Racing's second entry, driven by David Parsons and Geoff Brabham won a race of high attrition.
 1994 saw Dick Johnson's breakthrough win in the one race he had not been able to win in almost 20 years.
 He and John Bowe backed it up with a second win in 1995.
 The Holden Racing Team then scored consecutive wins with Craig Lowndes and Greg Murphy, including a memorable duel with Glenn Seton in 1997.
 Larry Perkins claimed his third win in 1998 with Russell Ingall before V8 Supercars, as it was then known, decided to look for other opportunities for their 500 km race.

 Nations Cup era

 The second hiatus in the history of the race commenced in 1999 when a Queensland government-supported bid saw the Sandown 500 replaced on the Supercars calendar by the Queensland 500, held at Queensland Raceway.
 The Sandown 500 was revived in 2001, returning to its roots as a race for production cars.
 With regulations linked to those of the Australian Nations Cup Championship, (a championship for GT style cars), and the Australian GT Production Car Championship, the race featured a more exotic variety of cars than it had traditionally attracted.
-John Bowe took his third Sandown win in 2001 in a Ferrari, and a Lamborghini driven by multiple Australian Drivers' Champion Paul Stokell won in 2002.
+John Bowe, driving with Steve Beards, took his third Sandown 500 win in 2001 in a Ferrari 360, and a Lamborghini Diablo driven by multiple Australian Drivers' Champion Paul Stokell and Anthony Tratt won in 2002.